A Regular and Complete Notion of Delay for Streaming String Transducers: Introduction

-\myparagraph{Applications.} Due to its rationality and completeness, the notion of delay, while basic, proves to be very powerful, and is omnipresent in the study of finite transducers: \begin{itemize}[nolistsep] \item Similarly to the notion of origin, the delay provides decidable approximations of various undecidable decision problems~\cite{DBLP:conf/icalp/FiliotJLW16}.
-Moreover, due to the completeness, these approximations are in fact exact for broad classes of transducers, such as finite-valued transducers. \item The delay allows the design of various patterns characterising properties of transducers.
-For instance, it is used to decide efficiently whether the relation defined by a transducer is \emph{sequential}~\cite{DBLP:journals/tcs/Choffrut77,DBLP:journals/tcs/BealCPS03} (i.e., definable by an input-deterministic transducer); if it is a finite union of sequential functions~\cite{DBLP:conf/dlt/JeckerF15,DBLP:conf/fossacs/DaviaudJRV17}; if it is finite-valued~\cite{DBLP:conf/mfcs/SakarovitchS08,DBLP:journals/mst/SakarovitchS10}.
-Moreover, the delay is a core element of the proof of the \emph{Decomposition Theorem}, which states that each finite-valued rational relation can be decomposed into a finite union of rational functions~\cite{DBLP:journals/ita/Weber96}. \item The minimization of input-deterministic transducers relies on the notion of delay~\cite{DBLP:journals/tcs/Choffrut03}.
-For (non-deterministic) functional transducers there is not always a single equivalent minimal transducer, but there is a canonical \emph{bimachine}, also based on delay~\cite{DBLP:journals/siamcomp/ReutenauerS91}. \end{itemize}
+\myparagraph{Applications.} Due to its regularity and completeness, the notion of delay, while basic, proves to be very powerful, and is omnipresent in the study of finite transducers.
+It provides decidable approximations of various undecidable decision problems, which reveals to be exact for broad classes of transducers, such as finite-valued transducers~\cite{DBLP:conf/icalp/FiliotJLW16}.
+Various patterns characterizing important subclasses of transducers are based on the delay notion: For instance, transducers which are \emph{sequential}~\cite{DBLP:journals/tcs/Choffrut77,DBLP:journals/tcs/BealCPS03} (i.e., definable by an input-deterministic transducer); equivalent to finite union of sequential functions~\cite{DBLP:conf/dlt/JeckerF15,DBLP:conf/fossacs/DaviaudJRV17}; finite-valued~\cite{DBLP:conf/mfcs/SakarovitchS08,DBLP:journals/mst/SakarovitchS10}.
+Moreover, it has been used to show that any finite-valued transducer can be decomposed as a union of 1-valued transducers~\cite{DBLP:journals/ita/Weber96,DBLP:conf/stacs/SakarovitchS08}.
+Canonical notions for finite transducers are also based on delay: for input-deterministic transducers~\cite{DBLP:journals/tcs/Choffrut03} and $1$-valued transducers~\cite{DBLP:journals/siamcomp/ReutenauerS91}.